 We received the majority of our revenues from sales of our Arakoda product to the DoD.
 The DoD has historically been our largest customer.
-Upon fulfillment of the existing contract, the DoD has not issued any further contracts nor contract modifications to allow additional procurement.
+Upon fulfillment of the existing contract, which expired on August 31st 2022, the DoD has not issued any further contracts nor contract modifications to allow additional procurement.
 Further information is provided in the "Revenue" section below.